How to Easily Convert Degrees to Radians (and Radians to Degrees)

 Advertisement

 As you might already know, a circle is made up of exactly 360 degrees.
 If Kidd had made good on his promise, then his team would have turned around all right.
-Trouble is, the squad wouldn't stop turning until it had "gone full circle" and ended up right back where it started.
+The trouble is, the squad wouldn't stop turning until it had "gone full circle" and ended up right back where it started.

 Not a recipe for improvement.
 What Kidd was looking for was to turn his team around 180 degrees and make them winners!